Quinton Dunbar

-Quinton Disheen Dunbar (born July 22, 1992) is an American football cornerback who is a free agent.
+Quinton Disheen Dunbar (born July 22, 1992) is an American former professional football cornerback.
 He played college football as a wide receiver at Florida before signing with the Washington Redskins as an undrafted free agent in 2015, where he converted to cornerback.
-He has also been a member of the Seattle Seahawks, Detroit Lions, Arizona Cardinals, and Green Bay Packers.
+He was also a member of the Seattle Seahawks, Detroit Lions, Arizona Cardinals, and Green Bay Packers.

 College career

-A 4-star recruit, Dunbar accepted an athletic scholarship to attend the University of Florida over offers from Arkansas, Central Florida, Florida International, Michigan, Purdue, Tennessee, and West Virginia.
-He played for coach Urban Meyer and coach Will Muschamp's Florida Gators football team from 2010 to 2014.
-Dunbar was a wide receiver for the Gators over five seasons.
+A four-star recruit, Dunbar accepted an athletic scholarship to attend the University of Florida over offers from Arkansas, Central Florida, Florida International, Michigan, Purdue, Tennessee, and West Virginia.
+He played for coach Urban Meyer in 2010 and coach Will Muschamp from 2011 to 2014 as a Florida Gator wide receiver through five seasons.
 In his freshman season, he played in one game in 2010 against the Miami RedHawks on opening day and ultimately redshirted.
+From 2011-2014, Dunbar played in 48 games as a wide receiver, starting 34 games and recording 110 receptions for 1,480 yards and 8 touchdowns.